 The classy German made it across the Channel to Britain in 1958, returning for a longer visit in 1959 and facing Texas Jack Bence at the Royal Albert Hall.
 A man of immense technical ability he more than held his own with Britain's best, and faced most of them during his numerous visits.
 The promoters didn't allow him to remain completely invincible, Joe Zaranoff, Ian Campbell and Georges Gordienko being amongst his vanquishers.
 He was back at the Royal Albert Hall in 1963 for the annual International Heavyweight tournament, going out in his semi-final match against Josef Zaranoff.
 Last seen in Britain in 1965 Horst Hoffman went to Japan in 1972 and on to the USA in 1974, where during the following three years he wrestled the top men Verne Gagne, Dory Funk Jr and Billy Robinson.

 Clean cut Blackpool based light heavyweight Gerry Hogan was a familiar figure throughout the midlands and the north for ten years or so.
 Following a stint in the merchant navy and training as an amateur boxer Gerry learned the wrestling trade in Wigan before making his debut against Alec Bray in 1958.
 In the decade that followed he swapped holds with the biggest names from middleweight to heavy but was destined to remain a preliminary bout performer.

 A blond haired, lanky middleweight who flew around northern rings in the 1970s and 1980s.
 A good technical wrestler from Ashton in Makerfield who sadly didn't go on to great things, though made a few impressive television appearances.
-One was a sizzling bout with Bert Royal, sadly followed by a six man tag match in which he partnered Tally Ho Kaye and Black Jack Mulligan that unsurprisingly failed to fully display his talent!
+One was a sizzling bout with Bert Royal, sadly followed by a six man tag match in which he partnered Tally Ho Kaye and Black Jack Mulligan that unsurprisingly failed to display his talent!

 Jim Holden was another of those hard as nails Wigan northerners, respected by fellow professionals, but never producing the spark to make him into a big name.
 He was, nonetheless, a more than competent career light heavyweight wrestler who was a mainstay of northern and midland shows from 1947 until the mid 1960s.
 Worked full time for Joint Promotions until 1959, up and down the country for Morrell & Beresford, Wryton and Relwyskow Green Promotions.
 In the twilight years of his career Jim moved across to the opposition promoters where he continued working until the mid 1960s.